Become a Blue Ocean Student Ambassador

 Sign up today, receive your Ambassador kit, help spread the word about the Blue Ocean Competition and you could win exciting prizes.

-Blue Ocean Ambassador program offers students a chance to grow their leadership and communication skills, and inspire other students to participate in the competition.
+The Blue Ocean Student Ambassador Program offers students a chance to grow their leadership and communication skills, and inspire other students to participate in the competition.
 You learn new skills, have fun, improve your CV, increase your employability and earn exciting prizes at the same time.

 How to Earn Ambassador Points